silver-language/workspace-silver/wiki/experiments/project structure.md

 * A base system for allowed names, and variants - a subset of string
 * A basic type system that can expanded upon
 * The ability to reference other nodes, locally or externally
+* The ability to read and write files

 There are a few questions that could arise from this: